 The appellant may further appeal the decision of the Community Development Director or the Executive Director, as applicable, by filing a written appeal with the Community Development Director within 10 days of receipt of the decision.
-The appeal will be heard by a hearing officer retained by the City within 30 days from the date of receipt of the written appeal.
-The hearing officer's decision on the appeal is final.
+The appeal will be heard by the City Council within 30 days from the date of receipt of the written appeal.
+The City Council's decision on the appeal is final.